HendrikReh/llm-guard/PLAN.md

 ### Next Steps (Quick Reference)

-1. ⚒️ Advance Phase 7 with property-based / fuzz testing and richer fixture coverage.
+1. ⚒️ Advance Phase 7 with fuzz coverage for rule parsing and streaming inputs.
 2. 📘 Expand Phase 8 documentation (usage guide landing in `docs/USAGE.md` can seed the README refresh).
 3. 🧪 Finalise Phase 9 with refreshed CLI tests demonstrating the rig-backed providers.